kubeflow/website/content/en/docs/aws/pipeline.md

 ## Configure containers to use AWS credentials

-If you write any files to S3 in your application, use `use_aws_secret` to attach aws secret to access S3.
+If you write any files to S3 in your application, use `use_aws_secret` to attach an AWS secret to access S3.

 ```python
 import kfp